Photos of rural France - The countryside of Lorraine near Sion © French Moments

 But again, we’re allowed to dream!

-Anyway, when searching about the countryside of France on the interweb I came up with a beautiful French-inspired dinnerware set you might be interested in…
+Anyway, when searching the Internet for information about the countryside of France, I came up with a beautiful French-inspired dinnerware set you might be interested in.

 Particularly if you want to dress the table with a French countryside touch.
 Look no further than Mikasa.